 Everest Base Camp Trek

 The trek to the Everest Base Camp starts at 2860m in Lukla.
-The trail takes you to the Everest Base Camp, located at an elevation of 5364m from sea level.
+The trail takes you to the Everest Base Camp, at an elevation of 5364m from sea level.
 The highest vantage point of Everest Base Camp Trek is Kalapathar.
 Situated at an altitude of 5545m from Kalapathar, you can enjoy the spectacular sunrise and mountain views.
 Moreover, if you opt for Everest Region Trek via Gokyo Valley, you can also hike to Gokyo Ri at 5367m.
 As the places in the Everest region are at a higher altitude, you have to give proper time for acclimatization.
 Due to this region, the trek to the Everest region requires more days than that of the Annapurna region.

 Annapurna Base Camp Trek and Annapurna round

 The Annapurna region trek takes the trekkers to a slightly lower altitude than Everest Base Camp Trek.
 The walk to the Annapurna Base Camp commences from Besisahar, located at 800m above sea level.
 The maximum elevation of the Annapurna Base Camp Trek is 4130m at the Annapurna Base Camp.
-However, if you want to do the Annapurna Circuit Trek, you have to cross Thorang La Pass.
-Located at an elevation of 5416m, Thorang La Pass is the highest point of the Annapurna Circuit Trek.
+However, if you want to do the Annapurna Circuit Trek, you must cross Thorang La Pass.
+Located at 5416m, Thorang La Pass is the highest point of the Annapurna Circuit Trek.
 For the trekkers who anticipate problems with their altitudes, Annapurna Base Camp Trek is more reliable than EBC Trek.